 Repeat bookings driven

-AllSet is built around those operational outcomes because that is what keeps the business stable and growing.
+AllSet is built around those operational outcomes, because that is what keeps a business stable and growing.

 A simple example: booking in chat, the right way